 other blood cancers

-Additionally, other blood diseases closely related to leukemia includes:
+Additionally, other blood diseases closely related to leukemia include:

 Myelodysplastic syndrome (MDS) which is a condition where the bone marrow doesn’t produce enough normal blood cells.
 This can sometimes progress to acute leukemia.